jsohlendorff/continuous_time_LTMLE/article.typ

     for the $k$'th event.
 Suppose that there is a universal constant $C > 0$ such that $tilde(Lambda)^c_k (tauend | historycensored(k-1); P) <= C$ for all $k = 1, dots, K$ and every $P in cal(M)$.
-    The efficient influence function is then given by
+    The Gateaux derivative is then given by
     #text(size: 7.5pt)[$
         phi_tau^* (P) &= (bb(1) {treat(0) = 1})/ (pi_0 (L(0))) sum_(k=1)^K product_(j = 1)^(k-1) ((bb(1) {treatcensored(j) = 1}) / (densitytrtcensored(eventcensored(j), j)))^(bb(1) {statuscensored(j) = a}) 1/( product_(j=1)^(k-1) tilde(S)^c (eventcensored(j)- | historycensored(j-1)))   \
             & times bb(1) {statuscensored(k-1) in {ell, a}, eventcensored(k-1) < tau} ((macron(Z)^a_(k,tau) (tau)- Qbar(k-1) (tau)) \